Debasish121/crawler/Readme.md

 # Shopify Job Scraper

-This project is a Python-based job scraper that collects job listings related to Shopify from multiple sources like LinkedIn, Indeed, Glassdoor, ZipRecruiter, and Google Jobs.
-The scraped data is stored in a MongoDB database for further analysis and usage.
+This project is a Python-based job scraper that collects job listings related to Shopify from multiple sources like LinkedIn, Indeed, Glassdoor, ZipRecruiter, Google Jobs etc. The scraped data is stored in a MongoDB database for further analysis and usage.

 ## Features